fishjam-cloud/documentation/guide/integration/index.md

 Room Manager doesn't implement any participant authentication.
 Anyone using the same room name and user name will receive **the same Participant Token!**

-For production, make sure to [**set up your own backend**](../server.mdx) using our Server SDKs and authenticate the client on your own!
+For production environment, make sure to [set up your own backend](../server.mdx) using our Server SDKs and authenticate the client on your own.

 :::